CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn aspath allow-my-asn occurrences

 Configures the maximum number of times the local system's AS number can be in the received AS_PATH.
+You can set a value between 1 and 10.

 ### Command Syntax